 How Does Phishing Work?

-Phishing is popular with cybercriminals, as it is far easier to trick someone into clicking a malicious link in a seemingly legitimate email than trying to break through a computer’s defenses.
-Although some phishing emails are poorly written and clearly fake, sophisticated cybercriminals employ the techniques of professional marketers to identify the most effective types of messages.
+Phishing is popular with cybercriminals.
+This is because it is far easier to trick someone into clicking a malicious link in a seemingly legitimate email than trying to break through a computer’s defences.
+Although some phishing emails are poorly written and clearly fake, sophisticated cybercriminals employ the techniques of professional marketers.
+This enables them to identify the most effective types of messages.
 To make phishing messages look like they are genuinely from a well-known company, they include logos and other identifying information taken directly from that company’s website.
 If you provide the scammer with your details online or over the phone, they will use them to carry out fraudulent activities, such as using your credit cards and stealing your money.
 Phishing scams vary widely in terms of their complexity, the quality of the forgery, and the attacker’s objective.
 There are numerous types of phishing, which include:

-Whaling is used to describe phishing attacks directed specifically at executive officers or other high-profile targets within a business, government or other organisation.
+Whaling is a type of phishing attack that directs specifically at executive officers or other high-profile targets within a business, government or other organisation.

-A global stude released by the Anti-Phishing Working Group (APWG) in 2014 suggests that 54% of phishing emails targeted major brands including Apple, Paypal, and Chinese marketplace Taobao, indicating that phishers update their approaches looking out for new victims in niche industry segments.
-Phishing emails are blindly sent to thousands, if not millions of recipients.
+A global study from the Anti-Phishing Working Group (APWG) in 2014 suggests that 54% of phishing emails targeted major brands.
+These include Apple, Paypal, and Chinese marketplace Taobao.
+This study alone indicates that phishers update their approaches looking out for new victims in niche industry segments.
+Moreover, phishing emails are blindly sent to thousands, if not millions of recipients.
 By spamming large groups of people, the “phisher” counts on the email being read by a percentage of people who actually have an account with the legitimate company being spoofed in the email and corresponding webpage.

 How to Deal with Phishing Scams